-Yozma is a new program track of Nativ dedicated to young adults with cognitive, social, organizational, and other challenges that would normally pose as obstacles to joining a gap year or college setting.
+Yozma is a program track of Nativ dedicated to young adults with cognitive, social, organizational, and other challenges that would normally pose as obstacles to joining a gap year or college setting.
 The Yozma program will not be offered for 2023-24.
 Please check back in the Fall of 2023 for further information regarding applications for future years.

 The program aims to further the development of life and leadership skills essential in leading independent, meaningful Jewish lives and successfully transitioning to a college program.
 Yozma is an inclusive track, fully integrated into every part of Nativ life alongside the other Nativ participants.

 Yozma begins with a fall semester during which students study at Hebrew University, intermixed with leadership training opportunities and trips.
 The second part of the year involves volunteer work, learning and teaching, and community living.
 A variety of programming options are available for evenings, Shabbat, and winter and Pesach breaks.

 Yozma focuses on the individual, and not on a specific diagnosis, in order to address the cognitive, social, or other challenges faced by each young adult.